sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 ## Performance speed considerations for a data series running over many repositories

-To accurately return historical data for insights running over many of your repositories, the backend service must run a large number of Sourcegraph searches.
+To accurately return historical data for insights running over many repositories, the backend service must run a large number of Sourcegraph searches.
 This means that unlike code insights running over just a few repositories, results are not returned instantly, but more often on the scale of 20-120 minutes, depending on:

 * How many and how large the repositories you have connected to your instance
-* The performance and resources of your Sourcegraph code insights instance in queries-per-second;
+* The performance and resources of your Sourcegraph code insights instance in queries-per-second
 * How well we can "compress" repositories so we don't need to run queries for each historic data point (e.g., if a repository hasn't changed in several months)

 The number of insights you have does not affect the overall speed at which they run: it will take the same total time to run all of them whether or not you let each one finish before creating the next one.
-As of version 4.4.0 Insights prioritize completing the backfills for the series that will complete the fastest.
+As of version 4.4.0 Insights prioritize completing the backfills for the insights that will complete the fastest.
 In general this means that insights over many repositories will pause to allow insights over a few repositories to complete.

 ## Creating insights over very large repositories (<3.42)